dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake/README.md

                     eventDate: number //time string in UTC format (e.g. 2018-04-03T06:19:25.151Z), denotes time the event took place
                 };
 ```
-- Event Hub triggers the dataingest Function which receives the messages in batch.
-Messages are sent to Azure Data Lake Store without any processing (cold path) whereas they are aggregated and sent to Cosmos DB (hot path)
+- Event Hub triggers the *dataingesthot* Function which receives the messages in batch.
+Messages are aggregated and sent to Cosmos DB (hot path) whereas a copy of them is stored on Blob Storage.
+- Blob Storage triggers the *dataingestcold* Function which receives the batched messages.
+Messages are finally ingested into Data Lake Store (cold path) without any processing.
 - Game server or client can call *statistics* Function passing the gameSessionID as argument and get game session related data
 - External service can use Data Lake Analytics jobs to query data in Data Lake Store (there is a relevant .usql script on the *various* folder).
 The output of these jobs can be ingested into other services (via Data Factory) or be used directly from a visualization platform such as PowerBI.